District Court Trustee

 The Office has been providing child and spousal support enforcement, paternity establishment and support modifications services since 1980.
 The Court Trustee is appointed by the Administrative Judge who oversees the management of the Office.
 The Office is funded totally through user fees deducted from the moneys collected.
 By state law in K.S.A.
 (1997 Supp.)
 23-497, the Court Trustee Office maintains a separate operations fund, and all revenue is used to pay for child support enforcement activities.

 By Administrative Order, all child support orders entered after February 1, 1991 are referred to the Court Trustee office unless good cause is shown.
-When the custodial parent is receiving TANF (cash assistance), daycare assistance, food stamps or Medicaid, the case is referred to SRS for enforcement.

 The Court Trustee Office provides the following services: